WGR-SA/nuxt-panzoom/README.md

 </template>
 ```

-The v-panzoom directive accepts an options object, which can include any of the following properties:
+The v-panzoom directive accepts an options object.

-- `zoomFactor`: The amount by which the element should be zoomed in or out with each zoom event.
-- `zoomOnDoubleClick`: When set to true, double-clicking on the element will zoom it in.
-- `minZoom`: The minimum zoom level allowed for the element.
-- `maxZoom`: The maximum zoom level allowed for the element.

 You can find all the options available in the panzoom library documentation https://github.com/timmywil/panzoom

 ## Development